-As a newspaper editor for nearly 40 years, inventor and creator of new editorial concepts for consumer and specialist magazines (from "Onze" or "Première" created 35 years ago to "3 Etoiles" 12 years ago and "Vigneron" in 2010), Jean Nouailhac is an entrepreneur who has always managed his own publications.
+As a newspaper editor for nearly 40 years, inventor and creator of new editorial concepts for consumer and specialist magazines (from "Onze" or "Première" created 35 years ago to "3 Etoiles" and "Vigneron") Jean Nouailhac is an entrepreneur who has always managed his own publications.
 Specialist fields : sports, leisure, cinema, culture, lifestyle.

 Jean-Luc Barde is a journalist, photographer and publisher who uses words like no one else.
 He is a contributor to "Vigneron", "Cuisines et Vins de France", "Marie Claire", "Bettane-Desseauve" and the "Journal du Dimanche".